-115.11 (a) • Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? $\ oxtimes$ Yes $\ oxtimes$ No • he written policy outline the agency's approach to preventing, detecting, and responding ual abuse and sexual harassment? $\ oxdot \ Yes \ oxdot \ No$ 115.11 (b) • Has th e agency employed or designated an agency-wide PREA Coordinator? ⊠ Yes □ No • Is the I PREA Coordinator position in the upper-level of the agency hierarchy? $\ oxtimes$ Yes $\ oxtimes$ No • overse he PREA Coordinator have sufficient time and authority to develop, implement, and see agency efforts to comply with the PREA standards in all of its facilities? \Box No 115.11 (c) • agency operates more than one facility, has each facility designated a PREA compliance per?
-(N/A if agency operates only one facility.) \boxtimes Yes \square No \square NA • facility' he PREA compliance manager have sufficient time and authority to coordinate the 's efforts to comply with the PREA standards?
-(N/A if agency operates only one facility.) \Box No \Box NA Audito or Over all Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+115.11 (a) • he agency have a written policy mandating zero tolerance toward all forms of sexual and sexual harassment? $\ oxtimes$ Yes $\ oxtimes$ No • he written policy outline the agency's approach to preventing, detecting, and responding all abuse and sexual harassment? $\ oxdot \ Yes \ oxdot \ No$ 115.11 (b) • Has the e agency employed or designated an agency-wide PREA Coordinator? $oxdot$ Yes $oxdot$ No • • Is the PREA Coordinator position in the upper-level of the agency hierarchy? $\ oxtimes$ Yes $\ oxtimes$ No • overse he PREA Coordinator have sufficient time and authority to develop, implement, and e agency efforts to comply with the PREA standards in all of its facilities?
+115.11 (c) • If this a agency operates more than one facility, has each facility designated a PREA compliance er?
+(N/A if agency operates only one facility.) \boxtimes Yes \square No \square NA • Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
+(N/A if agency operates only one facility.) ⊠ Yes □ No □ NA Auditor Overall Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)